 - Bumper-Mounted Carrier: This smart design allows manual wheelchairs and scooters to be mounted on a bumper.

 - Hitch-Mounted Carrier: This easy-to-use carrier tilts down when loading the wheelchair or scooter and then tilts up and locks into place.

-Easy to load and unload, the carriers available for Ford vehicles are perfect for people on the go.
+Easy to load and unload, the carriers available for Ford vehicles are convenient for people on the go.